webplatform/docs-wpd/Community/Meetings/General/index.md

 ** Schedule
 ** Who's coordinating?
 ** Action items cleanup: Please search for your name on this page.
+* Infrastructure meetings
 * Communications plan
 * Anything blocking you from creating great content?
 * Anything new & notable?
 (Blogs or other communications planned for next week?)

+==Agenda 2013-08-09 Meeting canceled due to lack of agenda==

 ==Agenda 2013-08-02==